Brabalawuka/bandlab_assignment_feed/readme.md

 ## Resources estimation 5 years

 1. Storage for images (Original: 3MB avg size, Resized: 100KB avg size): 1000 *3MB* 24h *365d + 1000* 100KB *24h* 365d * 5y ->> **135TB**
-2. Storage for posts (1KB per post): 1000 * 1KB * 24h * 365d * 5year ->> **43GB** No parition is required
+2. Storage for posts (1KB per post): 1000 *1KB* 24h *365d* 5year ->> **43GB** No parition is required
-3. Storage for comments (0.5KB per comment): 100K * 0.5KB * 24h * 365d * 5year ->> **2088GB** (Parition by POST ID may be needed, may cause hot partition issue)
+3. Storage for comments (0.5KB per comment): 100K *0.5KB* 24h *365d* 5year ->> **2088GB** (Parition by POST Id may be needed, may cause hot partition issue)
 4. Queries - Query Post: 100RPS - Create Post: <1 RPS - Create Comment: 100K / 3600s ->> 28 RPS
    CPU Usage: Assume 50ms per query, 50% time in I/O, 30% CPU usage -> **3 * 4CPU PODs**

 ## Requirements Pitfalls and Assumptions

-1. Image uploading is heavy operation, up to **100MB** with **weak client network**.
+1. Image uploading is heavy operation, up to **100MB** single imag with **weak client network**.
 I strongly not suggest this large size.
 However, to support this feature we wont uploading image to the server.
 We will use **presigned URL** for direct client upload to OSS, then process the image in the background.
 2. Posts retrival are in desc order of **Comment Count**.
 However, post may have duplicated comment count and it's hard to sort based on cursor approach.
-Thus, we will design a **composite sorting** cursor (comment count, last comment time, part of post ID).
+Thus, we will design a **composite sorting** cursor (comment count, last comment time, part of post Id).
 3. Updating comment count of posts in parallel may cause issue, thus we will use **optimistic lock** to update the post for MVP.
 However, this may cause issue in the future if the server is under heavy load.

 ## Tech Stack